AkshatGadhwal/real-time-event-processing-with-flink/README.md

 This repository contains scripts for real-time event processing using Apache Flink.
 The setup involves a producer script that generates random data and pushes it to a Kafka topic named "user-events".
 This Kafka topic serves as a source for the Flink job.
 The Flink job reads data from the Kafka topic, processes it in real-time, calculates the total and average time spent by a user, and stores the results in a PostgreSQL database named "test-db-1" and a table named "user_interaction".

+## Technical Concepts Used:

+1. **UserEvent class**:
+    - The `UserEvent` class represents the structure of the event data.
+It contains fields such as `userId`, `timestamp`, and other relevant attributes.

+2. **Custom Deserializer**:
+    - A custom deserializer is used to read the data from the Kafka source in the `UserEvent` format.
+This deserializer is responsible for converting the binary data received from Kafka into instances of the `UserEvent` class.

+3. **Custom Watermarking Strategy**:
+    - A custom watermarking strategy is implemented to extract and assign the source data timestamp as the watermark.
+Watermarks are used in event time processing to track the progress of time and determine when to trigger time-based operations.

+4. **Aggregation**:
+    - The source stream is separated by `userId` to create a parallel stream.
+This allows for independent processing of events belonging to different users.
+Aggregation operations, such as calculating the total time spent and session count, are performed on each parallel stream.

+5. **PostgreSQL Database Sink**:
+    - The PostgreSQL database is configured as the sink for storing the processed results.
+The Flink job writes the aggregated data, such as the total time spent and session count, to the `user_interaction` table in the `test-db-1` database.

 ## Components:

 1. **Producer Script**: